AlibabaCloudDocs/vod/intl.en-US/Short video SDK/Resources and partners.md

 ## Online music

 The sample music that is used in the demo of the short video SDK is provided by DMH Music of Taihe Music Group.
-DMH Music covers various music genres and provides tens of thousands of high-quality songs whose copyright can be authorized.
-It allows you to access music resources by using SDKs or APIs.
+The DMH platform provides tens of thousands of high-quality songs of various genres and is authorized to delegate the copyright of the songs.
+You can have access to music resources by using SDKs or API operations.
 DMH Music charges a fee for using online music resources based on the number of calls.
 You can consult this partner about the billing policies.
 For more information about this partner, visit the [DMH official website](https://cp.dmhmusic.com/).

+The DMH platform is available only in mainland China.
+If you are from a region outside mainland China, we recommend that you partner with music providers in your region.

 ## MV materials

 You can customize MV materials in the short video SDK.
 For more information about how to customize MV materials, see [Instructions on producing MV materials](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/123586/cn_zh/1561623344457/%E9%98%BF%E9%87%8C%E4%BA%91%E7%9F%AD%E8%A7%86%E9%A2%91SDKMV%E5%88%B6%E4%BD%9C%E8%A7%84%E8%8C%83.pdf).

 Xi'an Zhong Jing Film and TV Media Co., Ltd. owns numerous creative and themed MV templates for short videos.
 It is superior in video post-production and the production of effect materials for short videos.
 This partner charges a fee for effect production.
 You can consult this partner about the billing policies.
-For more information, visit the [Solutions for producing effect materials](http://mv.dashivlog.com/index).
+For more information, visit [Solutions for producing effect materials](http://mv.dashivlog.com/index).

 ## Animated stickers

 You can customize animated stickers in the short video SDK.
-For more information about how to customize animated stickers, see [Specifications for customizing animated stickers and bubbles in Alibaba Cloud short video SDK](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/123586/cn_zh/1561623388954/%E9%98%BF%E9%87%8C%E4%BA%91%E7%9F%AD%E8%A7%86%E9%A2%91SDK%E5%8A%A8%E6%80%81%E8%B4%B4%E7%BA%B8%E5%8F%8A%E6%B0%94%E6%B3%A1%E5%88%B6%E4%BD%9C%E8%A7%84%E8%8C%83.pdf).